Theory of Change

 Mobilise families and communities

-Families, communities and young people are engaged to change attitudes and behaviours related to child marriage
+Families, communities, young people and leaders are engaged to transform norms, attitudes and behaviours related to child marriage and gender inequality.

-Services across sectors reinforce one another and are tailored to the specific needs of girls at risk of child marriage and married girls
+Quality services across sectors reinforce one another and are tailored to the specific needs of girls, including those at risk of child marriage and those who are – or have been – married.

 Establish and implement laws and policies

-A robust legal and policy framework for preventing child marriage and supporting married girls is in place and effectively enforced
+A robust legal and policy framework exists for preventing child marriage and supporting girls who are – or have been – married or in informal unions.

 A three-step guide to developing a collective Theory of Change